ducakar/openzone/README.md

     cd build
     cmake ..
     make

+For a user-friendly GUI where you can configure build options, use `cmake-gui` instead of `cmake`.

 For building all supported configurations you can use `ports.sh` and `build.sh` scripts. `ports.sh` (see Tools section) downloads and builds all required libraries for NaCl and Android platforms